Last updated on December 26, 2022

 Aquamarine Colours

-In general, the purer and more intense the blue colour, the more valuable the stone, meaning dark blue and slightly greenish-blue gems are the most valued.
+In general, the purer and more intense the blue colour, the more valuable the stone, meaning dark blue and slightly greenish-blue gems, sometimes referred to as “seafoam” or “mint” aquamarines, are the most valued.
 Another important factor is the evenness of the colour, which should be consistent throughout the stone with no visible colour zoning.

 Aquamarine is a pleochroic gem, meaning it can change colour dramatically when viewed from different angles.
 It is visible in deeply coloured stones where the colour can alter from deep blue to almost colourless.

-Most of the aquamarine available on the market is heat-treated to give it more of pure blue colour; however, naturally occurring blue gemstones are more valuable.
+Most of the aquamarine available on the market is heat-treated to give it more of pure blue colour, with naturally occurring blue gemstones being more valuable.

 Aquamarine Clarity and Cut

 Part of the aquamarine charm is its high clarity.
-Almost all aquamarines available on the market are eye-clean, meaning they are free of inclusions and blemishes.
+Almost all aquamarines available on the market are eye-clean, meaning they are free of inclusions and blemishes, making them a popular choice for faceted gemstones.

-Clarity is important with transparent and light stones.
-For this reason, the gems with visible inclusions are often cut into cabochons, beads or fancy carvings.
+The clarity of an aquamarine can range from eye clean, meaning no visible inclusions when viewed with the naked eye, to heavily included, which can significantly impact the stone’s appearance and value.
+Inclusions can include tiny crystals, veils, and fingerprints, and can sometimes give the stone a unique and interesting appearance.
+The gems with visible inclusions are often cut into cabochons, beads or fancy carvings.
 If crystals contain enough liquid-filled inclusions, they are cut into cabochons to show a cat’s eye effect.

 In general, aquamarines can be cut into almost any shape; however, they are often fashioned into round, oval and emerald cuts.
 Aquamarine can also be cut into a variety of freeform shapes, which are used for all types of designer jewellery, as well as one-of-a-kind ornamental objects.